What Are the Specialized High Schools?

 - Specialized High Schools Admissions Test page.
 Learn more about the most recent test format and see sample test items:

-- NYC Specialized High Schools Student Handbook.
+- Specialized High Schools Student Handbook.
 Take SHSAT practice tests and learn about audition requirements for LaGuardia's six studios.
 Make sure any other test preparation materials you may find at a bookstore or local library reference the current year's SHSAT.

 Test Supports and Accommodations